The German language is one of the most difficult to learn. These tips will help you get to grips with your German articles (der, die, das).

 - Most words related to science, technology and mechanics

 Once again, there will be certain exceptions to these rules, but if you use them as a basis to form patterns in your mind, you will find learning and remembering the gender of nouns far easier.

 Last tips for learning der, die and das

 Another simple trick is to make sure you learn the appropriate article alongside each noun when you expand your vocabulary.
 If you start to see the article and the noun as being inseparable, it will become much easier.
 If you write new vocabulary down, consider colour-coordinating words with highlighters, so you know their gender.

 Once you have got to grips with the relationship between “der”, “die”, “das” and gender, you must also learn how to use plural nouns.
 Fortunately, when dealing with plurals, the word “die” is used in almost all instances, with the exception of when using the Dativ and Genitiv cases, making this fairly straightforward.

 So, if you are talking about more than one of something, you generally use the word “die”, regardless of gender.

 Do you want to put your German skills to the test?
-Book a trial with our native German speakers today!
+Book your free 7-day trial with our German teachers today!